neocrex-xlmfish/home/whitepaper.md

 | LibreXLM Partner LP | $4,438,797.71$ | **Known Value** | Liquidity contributed by LibreXLM across the $yXLMFISH/XLMFISH$ and $LIBRE/XLMFISH$ pools, demonstrating cross-ecosystem utility. |
 | **Lu.Meme Foundational LP** | **To Be Determined** | **Pending Data** | The initial, stable liquidity set up by our launch partner, Lu.Meme, in the base $XLM/XLMFISH$ pool.
 This is a foundational, stable component of the token’s distribution. |
 | Team Managed LP | Remaining Amount | Pending Calculation | The liquidity reserved for future team-managed pools, designed for strategic market adaptation and eventually full self-management. |

-#### Key Liquidity Points:

-* **Diverse & Deep:** Liquidity is distributed across 46 active pools, ensuring efficient, low-slippage trading, especially within core pairs such as $XLM/XLMFISH$ and $yXLM/XLMFISH$.
-* **Foundational Partnership:** The initial launch and primary base liquidity were established through Lu.Meme, a stable partner whose contribution is essential to the token’s foundation.
-* **Future Strategy:** The team maintains a strategy of gradually transitioning the LP profile to a fully Team Managed LP over time, aligning with the long-term vision of establishing complete control and self-management for the liquidity of all our tokens.

 ### 4. Technical and Accessibility Standards ⚙️